mristin/opinionated-commit-message/README.md

 Splitting URLs on separate lines to satisfy the maximum character lenght breaks the link functionality on most readers
-(*e.g.*, in a terminal or on Github).
+(*e.g.*, in a terminal or on GitHub).
 Therefore we need to tolerate long URLs in the message body.

 Nevertheless, in order to make the text readable the URL should be put either on